astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/02-mod5-inferential-thinking.md

 **Priority: 🔴 Essential**

 :::{margin}
-**Prior P(θ)**
+**Prior $P(θ)$**
 The probability distribution representing our knowledge about parameters before seeing the current data.
 Encodes physical constraints, previous measurements, and theoretical expectations.

 **Informative Prior**
 A prior that significantly constrains parameters based on previous knowledge.
 Example: Using Cepheid calibration from HST for distance ladder.

 **Uninformative Prior**
 A prior that attempts to encode ignorance, letting data dominate.
-Never truly uninformative—even "uniform" makes assumptions.
+Never truly uninformative — even "uniform" makes assumptions.
 :::

 ### The Knowledge We Bring to Every Observation